 One of V-Dem's core activities is producing high-quality research that provides insights into crucial questions such as the relationship between democracy and development, the conditions that make democracies endure, and the determinants of women's political empowerment.
-As of January 2023, 136 V-Dem Working Papers have been published on the V-Dem website covering a wide range of topics that have been downloaded over 75,000 times.
+As of January 2024, 147 V-Dem Working Papers have been published on the V-Dem website, covering a wide range of topics.
+The Working Papers have been downloaded over 121,000 times.